Bambu X1C vs Voron 2.4: six months of side-by-side prints

 Recommendation

 If you print parts and don’t want to think about the printer: X1C.
-If you want to think about the printer (and you do — read this far) and plan to keep it for five-plus years: Voron 2.4.
+If you want to think about the printer (and you do; you read this far) and plan to keep it for five-plus years: Voron 2.4.

 Comments